 From 2003 to 2005, Sykes was a contract attorney for the Juvenile Defense Panel at the Southwest Justice Center, where she represented parents in Riverside County.

 From 2001 to 2003, Sykes was a staff attorney for California Indian Legal Services, where she focused on domestic violence issues in Native American communities and worked with Tribes on issues such as tribal jurisdiction, child welfare, and providing direct legal assistance to individuals.

-If confirmed, Judge Sykes would be the first Native American to serve as an Article III judge in California and the first Article III judge from the Navajo nation.
+Upon confirmation, Judge Sykes became the first Native American to serve as an Article III judge in California and the first Article III judge from the Navajo nation.